 While adding canned beans speeds up bean soup recipes, there’s something satisfying by cooking dried beans from scratch.
 But, it’s hours in the making.
 And while I love slow cooker beans, this 15 Bean Soup will shave hours off the making.

 For instance, making this soup in the slow cooker can take as long as 10 hours.
 The stovetop can take 2 to 3 hours.
-The Instant Pot makes this a doable weeknight dinner!
+The pressure cooker makes this a doable weeknight dinner!

 Budget-Friendly and Easy